 - Attendance will be limited to 60.
 Given our attendance at the last several outdoor meetings, we think this will be more than sufficient seating.
 If substantially more people want to attend in-person than are currently doing so, we will adjust and create a weekly reservation system.

-- Windows will be cracked open and the ceiling fans will be on in order to increase air movement.
-Please dress accordingly, as it may be chilly.
+- Ceiling fans will be on in order to increase air movement.

 - We will not be providing coffee and the office/cafe space will not be open.